cbeams/spring-framework-2.5.x/samples/showcases/dynamvc/readme.txt

 the exploded '/WEB-INF/groovy' folder and edit the 'FortuneController.groovy' file directly.
-Any such changes that you make will be automatically picked up and the 'fortune' bean will be reconfigured... all without having to stop, redeply and restart the application.
+Any such changes that you make will be automatically picked up and the 'fortune' bean will be reconfigured... all without having to stop, redeploy and restart the application.
 Try it yourself... now admittedly there is not a lot of complex logic in the 'FortuneController.groovy' file (which is good because Controllers in Spring MVC should be as thin as possible).